Fannon/mobo-documentation/Modeling/field.md

-# Fields
-> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/field/README.md).

-> Refer to the corresponding [SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/SCHEMA.md) for a technical description of all possible properties.

 ## Description
 Fields are the mobo equivalent to SMW attributes.

 The biggest difference to SMW attributes is that mobo fields already declare how they will be rendered and validated.
 Those information will be inherited through the models up to the final form.

 Fields usually declare: